 But if you feel just a little bit brave and even the tiniest bit confident in your DIY capabilities (or if you have a handy friend or spouse), then you can save a bit of money on the installation while decorating your home or office’s windows with gorgeous blinds that provide privacy, cooling, and smarthome features.

 I opted to go the DIY route, so this review is based on my experience.

-Serena Shades has hundreds of fabrics for you to choose from; you can order up to 10 free fabric samples to check colors and textures; the shades are offered in a variety of opacities so that you can either completely black out a room when the shades are shut or you can enjoy shade filtered light.
-Your first major decision will need to be whether you want a single or double cell fabric honeycomb shade or a more traditional roller shade.
+Serena Shades has hundreds of fabrics for you to choose from; you can order up to 10 free fabric samples to check colors and textures; the shades are offered in a variety of opacities so that you can either completely black-out a room when the shades are shut, or you can enjoy shade filtered light.
+Your first major decision will be whether you want a single or double cell fabric honeycomb shade or a more traditional roller shade.
 You start the order process here.

 The Honeycomb shades can offer up to a 4.3 R value, which is a measurement of thermal resistance used to describe how well something provides insulation — or the “capacity of an insulating material to resist heat flow.”
 Serena’s FAQ mentions that a “typical double-pane window has an R value of 2.0, so adding a Serena shade can significantly increase the insulation of a window.”
 I have new double pane windows in my office, and I prefer the look of the roller shades, so that was the option I chose.